numpy/numpy/doc/source/reference/simd/build-options.rst

     python setup.py build --cpu-baseline=native install --user

 - ``--cpu-baseline`` escapes any specified features that aren't supported by the target platform or compiler rather than raising fatal errors.

    .. note::

-        Since ``--cpu-baseline`` combains all implied features, the maximum supported of implied features will be enabled rather than escape all of them.
+        Since ``--cpu-baseline`` combines all implied features, the maximum supported of implied features will be enabled rather than escape all of them.
         For example::